DPhil, MSc, BSc

 - MRC NIRG Research Fellow

-2010-2011: Postdoctoral Research Fellow.
-Spanish Ministry of Science, CNS Inflammation Group, University of Southampton, UK.
+2010-2011: Postdoctoral Fellow of the Spanish Ministry of Education.
+CNS Inflammation Group, School of Biological Sciences, University of Southampton, UK.

 The University of Southampton's electronic library (e-prints)